 Numerous factors can affect salary potential and employment opportunities, including local market conditions, and an individual’s educational qualifications and professional experience.

 Generally, employers require social service managers to have a bachelor’s degree in urban studies, public or business administration, social work or a related field, according to the BLS.
 Some positions require a master’s degree, and many employers will prefer candidates with related experience.

 By demonstrating leadership abilities, employees may advance from case manager or social worker positions to social service manager and other supervisory roles.
 In some instances, social work employees need to be licensed, which may require them to earn a graduate degree, complete supervised experience in the field and pass an exam.

 Professional development opportunities are available through organizations such as the National Association of Social Workers.

 Military Occupational Specializations

 Servicemembers who are transitioning out of the military may see parallels between their skills and duties and those of social service managers.
-For example, serving as a Coast Guard yeoman requires strong organizational, problem-solving and interpersonal skills, and includes duties such as personnel counseling and support.
+For example, serving as a U.S. Coast Guard yeoman requires strong organizational, problem-solving and interpersonal skills, and includes duties such as personnel counseling and support.

 In the Army, mental health specialists collect records and data, and assist with the care and treatment of personnel with drug, alcohol, personal or psychological problems.
-Applicable roles in the Air Force and Navy include clinical social worker and social worker, respectively.
+Applicable roles in the U.S. Air Force and Navy include clinical social worker and social worker, respectively.